partiql/partiql-beamline/partiql-beamline-book/src/introduction.md

 # Introduction

-Welcome to the **[PartiQL](https://partiql.org/) Beamline Guide** — your comprehensive resource for mastering synthetic data and query generation for your  AI/ML, testing and simulation use-cases.
+Welcome to the **Beamline Guide** — your comprehensive resource for mastering synthetic data and query generation for your  AI/ML, testing, and simulation use-cases.

 ## What You'll Learn

-This guide will take you on a journey from understanding the basics of PartiQL Beamline to becoming proficient in generating sophisticated synthetic datasets and queries.
-Whether you are an AI/ML researcher, a developer looking to test your implementations, or a data engineer needing realistic test data, this guide has you covered.
+This guide will take you on a journey from understanding the basics of Beamline to becoming proficient in generating sophisticated synthetic datasets and queries.
+Whether you are an AI/ML researcher, a developer looking to test your implementations, or a data scientist needing realistic test data, this guide has you covered.

 ## How This Guide is Organized

 The guide is structured to gradually build your understanding and skills:

-1. **Getting Started** — Learn what PartiQL Beamline is and get your first data generation running
+1. **Getting Started** — Learn what Beamline is and get your first data generation running
 2. **Understanding the Basics** — Grasp core concepts like random processes and reproducible generation
 3. **Data Generation** — Master the art of creating synthetic data with various types and patterns
 4. **Query Generation** — Learn to generate PartiQL queries that match your data shapes